aws-samples/aws-hpc-tutorials/content/01-hpc-overview/00-agenda.md

 weight: 10
 ---

 You will find here the agenda for the tutorial.
-An update will be made on 11/9 with references to the different workshops.
+An update will be made on November 9th 2020 with references to the different workshops.

 ### Monday November 9th 2020